kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 ::: warning
 When a document is created or modified, its latest version is not immediately available in the results of a search.
 First, you have to wait until Elasticsearch has finished updating its index.
-It is possible to force the waiting time for the index update with the parameter `refresh=wait_for` or by forcing it for each writing at the index level with[index:setAutoRefresh](/core/1/api/controllers/index/set-auto-refresh).
+It is possible to makes Elasticsearch wait for the indexation before sending the answer by setting `refresh=wait_for`.
+It's also possible to wait indexation after every requests before sending the answer with [index:setAutoRefresh](/core/1/api/controllers/index/set-auto-refresh).
 :::

 For example, to retrieve documents between the ages of 25 and 28: